 This research project is intended to be one that will benefit those working at Writing Centers, writing/composition and English language instructors and as a result, our students.
 By understanding what goes on in tutoring sessions, we will be able to better anticipate and prepare for the needs of our tutees.
 By examining the shifts in focus, I hope to provide a better understanding to all writing and language instructors and writing program administrators about the significance of one-on-one writing support for developing students’ writing skills.

-Research questions:
+Research Questions

-What specific concepts are discussed in our tutoring sessions?
+What specific concepts are discussed in Writing Center tutoring sessions?
 What are the needs of the tutees?

 How often does the focus of a session change?
 Why does it change?